inteli5/proofreading_chatgpt/README.md

 The default username and password are `testuser` and `testpassword`.
 The password in the JSON file is a hashed password.

 The code will only compare the hashed password.
-To create a hashed password for your plain password, run `generate_hashed_pwd.py` and input your new plain password in the code.
+To create a hashed password for your plain password, run `generate_hashed_pwd.py` and input your new plain password in the terminal.

  After that you can modify the data.db as